Ranvir Shah: Prakriti Foundation

+Rambhaba Charitable Trust

 Ranvir Shah is the trustee of Rambhaba Charitable Trust.
 Started in 1991, the Rambhaba Trust was begun to provide scholarships to cover school fees and medical expenses.
 This was provided to the children of PS Group's employees and others.
 Till date. approximately 140 scholarships have been provided through the trust.
 The trust also subsidizes medical expenses through donations.